Jaxan/nominal-lstar/README.md

 Should be just as easy as `stack build`, assuming one has installed Haskell stack.
 I noticed that the linker needed libtinfo.
 So you might need to install the libtinfo package, for example through apt.
-(I do not know which haskell package depends on this.)
+(I do not know which Haskell package depends on this.)
 Building may take a while.

-Stack for haskell can be installed as described on [their website](http://haskellstack.org/).
+Stack for Haskell can be installed as described on [their website](http://haskellstack.org/).

 You will need to install the [Z3](https://github.com/Z3Prover/z3) theorem